noorakoo/GraduationProjectAzureCloudEngineer/README.md

 2. Select your environment and sign in to your Azure account when prompted by the Pipeline
 3. Watch your environment deploy through the Pipeline

-> You will get your empty Web App.
-Enjoy coding!
+> Open your Web App through the Private Link, and you are ready to code and deploy your Apps!

 ![Alt text](/README.md_photo/WebApp.PNG "Web App")